nhsland/apperta-open-platform/docs/_docs/conclusion.md

 ---
-title: Conclusion
+title: Conclusion, Recommendations and Next Steps
 permalink: /docs/conclusion/
 comments: true
 ---
-### Recommendations and Next Steps
 We suggest that efforts towards an open platform already underway across the NHS and the wider world have all the hallmarks of a grassroots movement for change and so suggest the following steps to catalyse the efforts of those stakeholders involved.